Meissen porcelain: 20th-century

 Under Erich Hösel, who became head of the modelling department in 1903, old styles were revived and reinterpreted.
 Hösel also restored eighteenth century models.
 Some appealing work in the Art Nouveau style was produced, but Meissen's mainstay continued to be the constant production of revived eighteenth-century models.

 After 1933, the artistic freedom of the artists became restricted by the State of Saxony in accordance with the contemporary indoctrination process in Germany.
 Some artists (i.e. Ernst Barlach) who had contributed to progressive Meissen during the Weimar period were banned.

-After World War II and under Communist rule, the manufactory that had always catered to the rich and wealthy had some difficulty to find its way.
+After World War II and under Communist rule, the manufactory that had always catered to the rich and wealthy had some difficulty finding its way.
 The danger was that Meissen would become a factory merely producing for the masses.
 It was not until 1969, when Karl Petermann became the director, that Meissen went back to focus on its old traditions and was also allowed a freer artistic expression.